eding36/my_own_mlp/README.md

 # ml models from scratch
-this is a side project where i buit an mlp classification model and a transformer from scratch, using only numpy and pandas. forward passes, backpropagation, weight and bias updates are all implemented manually.
+this is a side project where i buit an mlp classification model and a transformer from scratch, using only numpy and pandas. forward passes, backpropagation, dataloaders, weight and bias updates are all implemented manually.

 # mlp to classify protein solubility given it's sequence
 an mlp classification model built with the goal of predicting protein solubility from amino acid sequences.